4s6ggs/icom-icm710-vfo/README.md

 Before connecting the controller, verify the radio's remote-control settings.

-The controller requires the correct:
+Check:

 ```text
 REMT-ID
 REMT-IF
 ```

-The **REMT-ID** is the Radio ID used by the controller.
+The `REMT-ID` must match the Radio ID entered in the application.

 ---